SkillsFundingAgency/das-providerapprenticeshipsservice/README.md

 - Run the SFA.DAS.ProviderApprenticeshipService.sln, it may several minutes to start the first time.

-- Once both solutions are fully running, open an incognito tab in any browser and navigate to the "misc helpers" website (Get link from Approvals / Continous Improvement team)
+- Once both solutions are fully running, open an incognito tab in any browser and navigate to the port it is running on [https://localhost:{port}/account].Account details can be found on the "Repositories and Environments" confluence page.
-- Under the "Providers" tab, click the "Test-U-Good Provider Home" link.
-Select Pirean PreProd and you will be directed to a log in page.
+- Under the "Sign in with one of these accounts" option, Select Pirean PreProd and you will be directed to a log in page.
-- Enter the log in credentials (can be found on the "misc helpers" website) and you should be taken to the "Apprentices" section landing page.
+- Enter the log in credentials (can be found on the "Repositories and Environments" confluence page) and you should be taken to the "Apprentices" section landing page.

 **Note**: The above startup projects are Azure Cloud Service Definitions and the Service Configurations (*.cscfg) contain the per environment configuration settings; e.g. the 'EnvironmentName' which is used to locate the Azure Storage Configuration Settings.